qwerty-arun/Lets_learn/README.md

+# 3/7/24
+- College Stuff: Learnt Nyquist Sampling Theorem.
+Fourier Tranform of an impulse train is an impulse train itself.
+Why does aliasing effect occur?
+Why does sampling rate have to be greater than twice the frequency?
+## C programming:-
+> 1) Finding maximum or minimum of two integers without branching (bit twiddle hacks.)
+> 2) size_t in C programming.
+> 3) Finding all duplicates in a string and also the number of occurances.
 # 2/7/24
 - Visualised Pulse-Amplitude Modulation on Desmos and tried to increase the frequency of the carrier wave.
 But how do I reduce the T(on) period?
 Can I visualise PAM on MATLAB?
 If T(on) period is reduced enough, it becomes sampling.
 - [PAM graph link](https://www.desmos.com/calculator/wufizmdq9d)